Implementing WAV Audio in .NET Applications

 int[] sampleRates = settings.GetSupportedSampleRates();

-// Returns array of values from 8000 to 192000 in steps of 8000
+// Returns array ranging from 8000 to 192000 in 8000 Hz increments

-// Get supported channel counts
+// Get supported channel configurations

 int[] channels = settings.GetSupportedChannelCounts();